 Why Your First 10 Podcast Episodes Matter More Than You Think

-When people decide to start a podcast for their business, they often focus on equipment, artwork, or getting the “perfect” first episode.
+When people decide to start a podcast for their business, they often focus on equipment, artwork, or getting the perfect first episode out the door.
 But what truly shapes the success of your show happens long before your podcast goes public.

 Here's why those early episodes matter, and how to make the most of them.